elyograg/cacheviewhandler/README.md

 ## Building this package:

-* If you're using Solr 8.11.x, you can probably skip the next step:
+* If you're using Solr 8.11.x, you can probably skip the next step and its sub-steps:
 * Obtain correct solr-core jar:
     * Delete the included solr-core jar from the lib directory.
     * Build custom Solr as outlined below.